lk-geimfari/mimesis/docs/getting_started.rst

-If you want to use the same seed for all your data providers, then a better option is to use :class:`~mimesis.Generic()`, like this:
+If you want to use the same seed for all your data providers, then using :class:`~mimesis.Generic()` is your option:

 .. code-block:: python